 Photographers can experiment with different perspectives as well.
 Shooting from unique angles can reveal hidden facets of minimalist architecture.
 This adds a fresh and engaging viewpoint to their work.

-9. Historical Buildings
+9. Historical buildings and ornament

 Photographing historical buildings offers a unique opportunity to capture architecture that reflects a specific time and place.
 These structures often carry deep cultural significance and showcase intricate designs.